 Unused cards will count toward your score.
 Cards used in books and/or runs are not scored.
 Card Values: Each number card is worth its face value, Jacks are 11 points, Queens are 12, Kings are 13, Jokers are 50, and the current wild card is 20 points.

-Player on the dealer’s left becomes new dealer, All cards are shuffled and the next hand is dealt.
+The player on the dealer’s left becomes the new dealer, All cards are shuffled and the next hand is dealt.
 One more card is dealt for each new round.
 Wild cards rotate based on the number of cards dealt that round.
-Play continues until the eleventh round.
+The play continues until the eleventh round.

 Five Crowns Card Game Rules FAQs

-Players play 11 rounds and compete to form card combinations that allow them go out of each round.
+Players play 11 rounds and compete to form card combinations that allow them to go out of each round.
 Players left in the round score points for unused cards.
-After 11 rounds, player with lowest points wins.
+After 11 rounds, the player with the lowest number of points wins.

 2 to 7 players can play Five Crowns.